apollographql/apollo-ios/CodegenProposal.md

 In the above example you may note that the `species` field is accessible directly on the `Animal` object without having to access the `AnimalDetails` fragment first.
 This is because fields from fragments that have the same `__parentType` as the enclosing `SelectionSet` are automatically merged into the enclosing `SelectionSet`.

-In previous versions of the Code Generation tool, this functionality was exposed via the mergeInFieldsFromFragmentSpreads option, which defaulted to `false`.
-Merging in fragment fields provides for easier consumption of generated models, but it also increases the size of the generated code.
-Because the size of the generated code is being dramatically reduced with the new Code Generation tooling, we have opted to always merge in fragment fields.
-If generated code size becomes a concern with the new Code Generation, adding an option to disable fragment merging may be considered in the future.

 ## Inline Fragments

 Inline fragments are fragments that are unnamed and defined within an individual operation.
 These fragments cannot be shared, and as such, individual fragment `SelectionSet`s are not generated.
 Inline fragments are used strictly for handling “Type Cases“.